websight-io/docs/docs/docs/quick-start/index.md

 ### 2. Select space for the demo site

 We use _Spaces_ to organise content.
-In the WebSight admin panel, open the space for the demo site _Luna_.
+In the WebSight admin panel, open the space for the demo site _Luna - custom code_.

 ![Spaces](./quick-start-spaces.png)

 ### 3. Publish assets and the demo site

 Open the list of _Assets_ using the left sidebar.
-Go to the folder _images_, select all subfolders and then click _Publish_.
+Select the folder _images_ and then click _Publish_.

 ![Assets publication](./quick-start-assets-publication.png)